iivanoo/covid-apps-observer/data/data_se/reports/resources/se.kry.android___3.22.1/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="se.kry.android 3 reviews"/>
 </p>

+> While doctors are good, app does not have a "help, service desk" option.
+My prescription was not successfully added to my account, and there was no way to contact them for help.
+Only option was to pay 200sek and get a doctors appointment to fix a technical problem.<br> :date: __2021-01-14 12:24:37__

 > Hi dev.
 I've 2 things to say: 1_ Add some black/black hair people in the trailer in app.
 2_ After pressing "get started with KRY" key, there's is not any sign that says "Swipe left" or "Swipe right" key for those pictures. bye.<br> :date: __2017-12-16 04:25:58__